Lilypad-Tech/lilypad-docs/lilypad/developer-resources/create-lilypad-module/configuration.md

 ### `MODULE_REPO`

 The URL for the GitHub repository storing the `lilypad_module.json.tmpl` file.
+The code must be available in a public repository.

 The `lilypad_module.json.tmpl` file points to the `DOCKER_REPO` and Lilypad runs the module from the image.